ITISFoundation/osparc-manual/docs/tutorials/2d_plot.md

 ## Loading the Template

-To begin, open the *osparc* platform in your browser and choose the 2D plot template in the bottom ribbon menu.
+To begin, open the *o²S²PARC* platform in your browser and choose the 2D plot template in the bottom ribbon menu.
 Choose a descriptive name for your study – we will call it “PlotAdventure” - and then click __Create__.

 You should now see your flowchart with a File Picker service and a 2D Plot service.